Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Does a property price drop look likely in Serbia as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Serbia over the next 12 months is low, mainly because the market lacks the classic crash ingredients like high leverage, a supply flood, or a sudden rate shock.
+As of early 2026, the likelihood of a meaningful property price drop in Serbia over the next 12 months is low, mainly because the classic crash ingredients (a sudden rate spike, overleveraged buyers, and a wave of new supply) are simply not present right now.

-The single most important macro factor that could increase the odds of a price drop in Serbia would be a sharp rise in interest rates, which would squeeze mortgage affordability and reduce buyer demand almost immediately.
+The single most important macro factor that could increase the odds of a price drop in Serbia would be a sharp tightening of credit conditions, for example if inflation rebounds and forces the National Bank of Serbia to raise its key rate significantly above the current 5.75%.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Serbia.